oyebolakolapo/Final-Project-Statistical-Modelling-with-Python/README.md

 ## Results
 1. Similar number of bike stations were identified with Foursquare and Yelp APIs\
-2.Overall, the model suggests that the characteristics of the points of interest(e.g.popularity and rating of bars and restaurants) do not have a strong correlation with the estimated Number of bikes available at a given station.
+2. Overall, the model suggests that the characteristics of the points of interest(e.g.popularity and rating of bars and restaurants) do not have a strong correlation with the estimated Number of bikes available at a given station.
 However, it does appear that at bike stations within a short average distance from highly rated and popular bars/restaurants, more bikes are available at the station.
 On the other hand, with lower rated bars/restaurants around, fewer bikes are available at the bike station.

 ## Challenges
 Ran out of Yelp API key